Halochkin/CustomWebComponents/cssCustomPropertyChangedMixin/README.md

   customElements.define("test-block", TestBlock)
   ```
   1. Define the default values of custom properties.<br>
   1a.
-Instead of the standard color for the background, we use a custom property.
+Instead of the standard color value for the background, we use a custom property.
   2. Let's add an event listener for "click" events that will call the background change function.
   3. Change the default background color for the first property (--custom-prop1).
   4. Let's make sure that if you change the parameter to the same value, the callback will not work.